-What should you do differently for B2B and B2C to improve online sales?
+What should you do differently for B2B Business to Business and B2C Business to Consumer marketing to improve online sales?
 Let’s look at how to target these two different branches of e-commerce.

 Geraldine, a standup comedian, has been a professional joke-teller for 17 years.
 She credits her success, in part, to the audience – which has been fundamental in guiding her career at the level of the individual show.
 With so many hours of stage time logged in front of different groups of people, Geraldine now has a sharpened sense of how to tweak her approach for different viewers.